bishesdharala/OWASP-Automated-Threat-Analysis/README.md

 SCREEENSHOT :-
 https://anonfiles.com/XeV3hfE3od/owasp_PNG

-Automated Attacks on Commercial Sites begin to grow each day with high metrics.
+Automated Attack Vectors on Commercial Sites begin to grow each day with high metrics.
-This project is a remodelling of one of those attacks.
+This project is a re-modelling of one of those attacks.
-I used Burpsuite to capture the Response but you'r better off using the browser's integrated Inspect Mode !
+I used Burpsuite to capture the response but you'r better off using the browser's integrated Inspect Mode !

 Variables Listing :-